From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Conclusion

 \section{Conclusion}

-With SVI and zero-shot object detection as a new basis for identifying the classical Line of Sight (LoS) relationship, the study proposes a novel visibility analysis method and allows space for analysing and revealing broader visual and spatial contexts of observation.
-Further, a heterogeneous visibility graph is constructed to address the complex relationships and interactions among visual objects and quantify their connection strength.
-Using two case studies to investigate the visibility and visual relationship of urban landmarks, the study presents our methods' reliability and wide application in urban design and heritage conservation.
-Specifically, the image-based visibility analysis fills the gaps in traditional 3D-based visibility methods, such as the limited availability of high-resolution 3D data, a lack of human-centred perspective, and weak reliability and interpretability.
-Furthermore, the proposed visibility graph showcases the possibility of revealing the prevalent connection of any visual objects in the urban environment, benefiting computational social science and urban system research.
+By combining SVI with zero-shot object detection, this study proposes a visibility analysis method for recognisable urban landmarks and creates opportunities to analyse broader visual and spatial contexts of observation.
+Further, a heterogeneous visibility graph is constructed to address the interactions among visual objects and quantify their connection strength.
+Using two case studies to investigate the visibility and visual relationships of urban landmarks, the study demonstrates the method's reliability in the present cases and its potential application in urban design and heritage conservation.
+Specifically, the image-based visibility analysis helps address limitations commonly encountered in open 3D-based visibility workflows, such as restricted availability of high-resolution 3D data and ignoring the street-level visual context.
+Furthermore, for urban planners, the proposed visibility graph showcases the potential of revealing where landmarks are recognisable from everyday street environments, supports the assessment of visual corridors and skylines, and can complement existing heritage conservation practices that focus on fixed protected viewpoints.